Download a printable copy of this fact sheet here.

 - Contribute to safe discharge planning, including recommendations for transitioning to the next level of care.

-- Train patients in postsurgical orthopedic protocols, including appropriate weight bearing and/or postsurgical precautions during activities of daily living (ADLs).
+- Train patients in postsurgical orthopedic protocols, including appropriate weight bearing and/or precautions during activities of daily living (ADLs).

 - Fabricate or provide assistive devices and protective orthoses and splints, and train patients in their use, to promote healing and maximize independence.